permaweb/bazar/src/views/Docs/DocsDetail/MD/introduction.md

 BazAR is built on top of the Universal Content Marketplace (UCM) protocol, a trustless order-book for trading atomic assets on Arweave.

-- **Powered by ao**: The UCM now runs on the [ao](https://ao.arweave.dev/) hyper parallel computer. ao is a hyper parallel computing system built on the Arweave network, offering a unified environment for executing decentralized applications and smart contracts.
-All transactions on BazAR are carried out through ao smart contracts.
+- **Powered by AO**: The UCM now runs on [AO](https://ao.arweave.dev/).
+AO is a hyper parallel computing system built on the Arweave network, offering a unified environment for executing decentralized applications and smart contracts.
+All transactions on BazAR are carried out through AO smart contracts.

 - **Trustless transactions**: Users no longer have to rely on third-party intermediaries to make transactions.
 BazAR serves as a user interface for the UCM.
 Over time, we expect more UIs to emerge that support unique experiences for creators and collectors.